axonivy/process-editor-client/README.md

 - **VSCode Integration**:
   To start the VS Code integration you can start the specific launch config directly inside the VS Code.

+- **Standalone Integration**:
+  To start the Standalone integration you can start the specific launch config directly inside the VS Code or open the diagram.html in a browser with a given process mod file as parameter:
+  `integration/standalone/app/diagram.html?file=<path-to-your-project>/processes/<your-process-file>.mod`

 ---